SAMI FONG "SONG SPOTLIGHT" SERIES LAUNCH

 When writing 'Smoke & Mirrors,' I was influenced by Taylor Swift's catchy pop lyrics and One Republic's pop/rock style of layering multiple guitars and mixing big organic drums with synthetic sounds.
 This song tells the story of those who conceal themselves behind a facade, while their true identity is revealed by looking in a mirror.
 This parallels the dynamics that I have seen with people who try to hide their true self.
 Their reasons for hiding behind a "mask" may vary, including seeking approval, burying insecurities, and anxiety about public judgement.
 However, no matter how hard they try to suppress their true colors, a mirror will always expose what they have tried to cover up.
 After spending so much time trying to hide their flaws, this facade will become their poison and they will lose themselves.
 With this song, I am trying to spread the message that one does not need to hide behind the "smoke" and lose themselves because they are not alone.

-Thank you for reading this and I hope you have a chance to listen to Smoke & Mirrors!
+Thank you for reading this and I hope you have a chance to listen to the EP!

 - Sami Fong